-Before we look into the basic principles of communicating with a team, the following video illustrates communication that has taken place between Dr. Chris Brown and a police officer bringing in a puppy.
-As you watch the video, be mindful of the communication between the two and listening techniques and responses that take place.
-You will also find, a snippet of an emergency where the VET applied swift communication with his team in response of the treatment being applied to the animal.
+Before we look into the basic principles of communicating with a team, the following video illustrates communication that has taken place between Dr Chris Brown and a police officer bringing in a puppy.
+As you watch the video, be mindful of the communication between the two and the listening techniques and responses that take place.
+You will also find a snippet of an emergency where the VET applied swift communication with his team in response to the treatment being applied to the animal.

 When you are looking at effectively working in a team, there are basic communication principles that you can apply to ensure you and the rest of the team are effectively communicating.